 Senior Science Research

-- The first goal of this class is to turn the lab work you did into marketable products.
-Everyone will produce a research paper, a poster, and a presentation (PowerPoint/Google Presentation/Presi).
+- The first goal of this class is to turn the lab work you've done into marketable products.
+Everyone will produce a research paper, a poster, and a PowerPoint presentation.

 - The third goal of this class is to promote science, technology, engineering, and mathematics through service to Midwood High School, New York City, and the world.

-- Grades are based on how many events you participate in.
-The more things you try, the better your grade will be.
+- Grades are based partly on how much you do (the more things you try, the better your grade will be) and partly how well you do them (the better your work is, the better your grade will be).
 Important dates are in red.
-There are many extra credit opportunities.
 Students who fulfill the nominal class requirements will receive a grade of 85% (G) in the 1st marking period, 90% in the 2nd marking period, and 95% for the semester.
-See phi.sx/Grades_Seniors_Fall for more info.
+There will be several opportunities for extra credit.

 Spring Meetings for Seniors

-Check the calendar on midwoodscience.org often.
+Check the big calendar on midwoodscience.org often.
 Individual, team, or small group meetings are the way business gets done.
-(Large group meetings are rare.)
+Large group meetings are rare.
 Keep your supervising teacher up to date on your progress.
 Do not hesitate to tell us of problems.
 Above all, do not miss your appointments.
 They count significantly toward your grade.